Progress report for SW20-910

 Minas IS, Reighard GL, Black B, Cline JA, Chavez DJ, Coneva E, Lang G, Parker M, Robinson T, Schupp J, Francescato P, Lordan J, Beckman T, Shane W, Sterle D, Pieper J, Bakker C, Clark B, Ouellette D, Swain A, Winzeler HE.
 Establishment performance of the 2017 NC-140 semi-dwarf peach rootstock trial across 10 sites in North America.
 Oral Presentation at ISHS XII International Symposium on Integrating Canopy, Rootstock & Environmental Physiology in Orchard Systems, Wenatchee, WA, July 2021.

 Newberger D, Vivanco J, Minas IS.
 Using soil disruption followed by cover crops and rootstocks to alleviate peach replant disease.
-Oral Presentation at ISHS X International Peach Symposium, Naousa, Greece, May 2022.
+Poster Presentation at ISHS X International Peach Symposium, Naousa, Greece, May 2022.

 Webinars

-Webinar on CSU Pomology Research Program at Western Colorado Research Center at Orchard Mesa (WCRC-OM) updates in February 2021 under the frame of Western Colorado Horticultural Society (WCHS) with 65 attendees.
+Minas, IS and Sterle DG, Webinar due to COVID-19 restrictions on CSU Pomology Research Program at Western Colorado Research Center at Orchard Mesa (WCRC-OM) updates in February 2021 under the frame of Western Colorado Horticultural Society (WCHS) with 65 attendees.

 Workshops